-NOTE Be sure to use the <JAVA_HOME> that the application server uses, not the <JAVA_HOME> located in the Precise product installation folder.
+NOTE Be sure to use the <JAVA_HOME> that the application server uses, not the <JAVA_HOME>

 - 2. Follow the apladmin instructions. - 3.
 Add the -DisClustered=false flag to the arguments from apladmin.
 For a cluster, specify 'true' for this flag. - 4.
 To enable RMI transaction monitoring, add the following text: